 Full attendance is expected of all pupils at all levels.
 Only in cases involving medical or other exceptional circumstances are pupils permitted to be absent.
-Parents are expressly asked not to arrange family holidays in term time.
+Parents are expresslyasked not to arrange family holidays in term time.

-Controlled Grammar | Approved Admissions Number for 2021: 192 Co-Educational | Approved Enrolment Number for 2021: 1320 Age Range 11 - 18 Principal: Mr R S McLoughlin OBE, BSc, MEd, PQH Chairperson of the Board of Governors: Mr Dennis Livingstone
+Controlled Grammer Co-Educational Age Range 11-18 Approved Admissions Number for 2022 192 Approved Enrolment Number for 2022 1320 Principal: Mr R S McLoughlin OBE, BSc, MEd, PQH(NI) Chairperson of the Board of Governors: Mr Dennis Livingstone

-An Open Night for pupils of P7 and their parents will be held virtually.
+An Open Night for pupils of P7 and their parents will be held in school on Monday 30 January 2023.

-A virtual tour, prospectus and brochure will be placed on our school website from Monday 31 January 2022.
+A virtual tour, prospectus and brochure will also be placed on our school website.